NOAA-OER16-3DReconstruction/public-www/_pages/charter.md

 ## Project Description

 Produce 3D reconstructions from archival OER video from the _Deep Discoverer (D2)_ ROV and _Seirios_ vehicles.

-Show the utility of 3D reconstruction for public outreach and for achieving science goals.
+Show the utility of 3D reconstruction for public outreach and for science goals.

 ## Project Boundaries